'There's been enough time': Frustration builds among the vaccinated - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Holly Yan, Aya Elamroussi, Nadia Kounang, Deidre McPhillips and Gregory Lemos contributed to this report.
+CNN’s Holly Yan, Aya Elamroussi, Nadia Kounang, Virginia Langmaid, Deidre McPhillips, Maggie Fox, Gregory Lemos and Rebekah Riess contributed to this report.

 Comments

-Note: Correction: An earlier version of this story gave the wrong timing for when the doses were administered when discussing the rate of daily vaccines.
-The Centers for Disease Control and Prevention reported the additional doses Sunday, but it’s not clear when they were all administered.